pankajtinwal/PocketProfits/README.md

-# Finance Bot AI
+# PocketProfits (Finance Bot AI)

-Finance Bot AI is a Telegram bot designed to provide stock analysis and financial insights.
+PocketProfits is a Telegram bot designed to provide stock analysis and financial insights.
 It leverages the Google Gemini API for AI-driven analysis and yfinance for fetching stock data.
 For broader market overview data, it's configured to use the "Yahoo Finance by API DOJO" via RapidAPI.

 ## Features